 What further transformation will local government have to undertake and how differently will their organisations be and how will they operate in 2020 and beyond?

-Fundamentally, it’s not just about developing new services that will generate revenue, but more importantly it’s about working harder to see what Community Enterprises could be developed that will deliver realistic opportunities and benefits both to and within the community.
+- Working harder to see what Community Enterprises could be developed that will deliver realistic opportunities and benefits both to and within the community.